wilsonglasser/igbinary/README.md

 your data.

 Unserialization performance is at least on par with the standard PHP serializer.
-Serialization performance depends on the "compact_strings" option which enables duplicate string tracking.
+Serialization performance depends on the `igbinary.compact_strings` option which enables duplicate string tracking.
 String are inserted to a hash table which adds some overhead.
 In usual scenarios this does not have much significance since usage pattern is "serialize rarely, unserialize often".
 With "compact_strings"